wickedest/xml-node/README.md

 # API-Builder XML-Flow node

-This flow node allows you to convert an XML-String into a Java-Script Object or a JSON-String.
+Use this extension to add an XML-Flow node to your API-Builder project.
+With that you can convert XML-Payload you may have received from a backend stream into Javascript Object for further processing or directly into a JSON-String.
+That allows you to easily merge data from different sources and formats into a JSON-Based-REST-API.

-## Supported methods: XML to JSON
+## Convert XML to JSON

-Documentation is ToDo.
+## Convert JSON to XML
+> This is not yet supported!

 ## Install